Why should I invest?

 Playing it safe: You can't build a large corpus with small investments in debt schemes.
 If you want anything substantial over inflation, you should invest in stocks.
 Get rid of the fear of stocks and invest in stocks for your long-term goals.

 Looking for tips: Don't waste time looking for tips to get rich quick.
 Most of these tips would do exactly the opposite: rob you a chance of making money on your investments.
-If you got your basics right, shut out all the noise and stick to your plan.
-Take our word for it: you would be rich one day.
+If you have your basics right, shut out all the noise and stick to your plan.
+Take our word for it: you will be rich one day.

 Trading is not investing: Getting in and out of investments, especially equity investments, is not a great idea.
-You would pay higher taxes on such frequent sale and purchases.
-It also would rob you a chance to make spectacular returns from your investments over a long period.
-Giving time to your investment is key to create wealth over a long period.
+You will end up paying higher taxes on such frequent sale and purchases.
+It will also rob you a chance to make spectacular returns from your investments over a long period.
+Giving time to your investments is the key to creating wealth over a long period.